Understanding the Georgian Business Visa Landscape

 Immediate Actions (This Week)

-- Calculate your available budget for visa and associated costs
+- Calculate your available budget for travel, insurance, and associated business setup costs

 Short-Term Strategy (Next 2-4 Weeks)